AKPANINYANG/alx_html_css/html_basic/README.md

-This repository contains the code for a basic website showcasing a homepage and a tweets page.
+This folder contains the code for a basic website showcasing a homepage and a tweets page.
 The project is built using HTML and demonstrates navigation between different pages.

 ## File Structure